UXlySoftware/1Shot-Gas-Station/README.md

 ## Try It Out

 You can try [1Shot API's Gas Station Webapp](https://1shotapi.com/gas-station) or hit the API directly with curl and a valid x402 header:

+> [!Note]
+> Leave the x-payment header out to get back a swap quote in the 402 response.

 ```sh
 # Be sure to put a valid x-payment header (https://1shotapi.com/tools)